-The Daemen Graduate Studies Technology Center (GSTC), is part of a major effort to advance technology infrastructure for the college’s growing graduate programs.
+The Daemen Graduate Studies Technology Center (GSTC), is part of a major effort to advance technology infrastructure for the university’s growing graduate programs.

 “At a time when private colleges like Daemen face historic financial challenges, the $480,000 grant that State Senator Michael Ranzenhofer was able to obtain for us will add to the portfolio of cutting-edge resources that we provide for our graduate students,” said Daemen President Gary Olson.
 “These resources will continue to make Daemen a hub for some of the most innovative graduate programs in New York State.”

-The grant also provided support for a new state-of-the art graduate studies technology lecture hall in the college’s Research and Information Commons, and permanent fiber and network upgrades to existing technology infrastructure in the primary graduate student academic buildings.
+The grant also provided support for a new state-of-the-art graduate studies technology lecture hall in the university’s Research and Information Commons, and permanent fiber and network upgrades to existing technology infrastructure in the primary graduate student academic buildings.

 “I am truly honored to be recognized by Daemen and excited to see this initiative come to fruition,” said Ranzenhofer.
 “The academic technology projects and improvements that have resulted from this funding are impressive and will help to enrich the first-class education graduate students receive at Daemen.”